apache/incubator-heron/heron/cli/src/python/README.md

 	*  global arguments at app level and uber level (pattern #d, #e above)

+4. support for positional arguments
+   	* HeronRC parser doesnt support positional arguments at this time.
+However, if there is a need to configure positional arguments in heron rc, we can do so by configuring their optional equivalents.
+Let's consider the following example for submitting the example topology to the local cluster via heron-cli it would be done through the following command line :
+             ```
+                heron submit local --verbose ~/.heron/examples/heron-examples.jar com.twitter.heron.examples.ExclamationTopology ExclamationTopology
+             ```
+            the same can be configured in heron rc by the following entry:
+            ````
+   	#conversion of positional arguments to optional
+heron:submit:local --verbose  --topology-file-name ~/.heron/examples/heron-examples.jar  --topology-class-name com.twitter.heron.examples.ExclamationTopology --topology-name ExclamationTopology
+	    ````
+	    you can get the optional equivalents of a command through help : ex: heron submit help

 ##Assumptions:
 command and role/cluster/env are positional arguments and are in #1 and #2 to all heron RC supported applications